ariary/volana/README.md

 ./vodka

 ## You are now under the radar
-vodka » echo "Hy SIEM team!
+vodka » echo "Hi SIEM team!
 Do you find me?" > /dev/null 2>&1  #you are allowed to be a bit cocky vodka » [command]
 ```